-BOSTON--(BUSINESS WIRE)--Oct.
-4, 2018-- Verastem, Inc. (Nasdaq: VSTM) (Verastem Oncology or the Company), focused on developing and commercializing medicines to improve the survival and quality of life of cancer patients, today announced that the results of the Phase 3 DUO[TM] study, which evaluated COPIKTRA[TM] (duvelisib) capsules versus ofatumumab in patients with relapsed or refractory chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL), was published online in the peer-reviewed journal Blood.
+BOSTON--(BUSINESS WIRE)--Mar.
+4, 2019-- Verastem, Inc. (Nasdaq:VSTM) (Verastem Oncology or the Company), a biopharmaceutical company focused on developing and commercializing medicines seeking to improve the survival and quality of life of cancer patients, today announced a poster highlighting clinical data from the Phase 3 DUO study evaluating COPIKTRA (duvelisib) in patients with relapsed or refractory chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) after at least two prior therapies was presented at the 23rd Annual International Congress on Hematologic Malignancies (ICHM), which took place February 28 - March 3, 2019, in Miami, FL.
+COPIKTRA, an oral inhibitor of phosphoinositide 3-kinase (PI3K), and the first approved dual inhibitor of PI3K-delta and PI3K-gamma, received approval from the U.S. Food and Drug Administration (FDA) for this same indication in September 2018.